Azure (magazine)

-The journal published Hebrew translations of classic essays by authors such as Immanuel Kant, David Hume, William James, G. K. Chesterton, Martin Luther King Jr., C. S. Lewis, Alasdair MacIntyre, Winston Churchill, Matthew Arnold, and Leo Strauss.

-The emphasis of the journal was on strengthening Jewish and Zionist values.
+The emphasis of the magazine was on strengthening Jewish and Zionist values.
 It was highly critical of post-national and radical trends in academia, opposed judicial activism in the Israeli legal system, and supported free-market reforms in the Israeli economy.

 The publication ceased operations with the Autumn issue, no. 46, alerting its subscribers to this fact mid-2012.
 According to the letter sent to its subscribers, "circumstances and resources no longer enable [the magazine] to continue publication."